-This post covers how to deliver an MDAC policy with Intune.
-It is part of a series about MDAC (formerly WDAC) policies.
+This post covers how to deliver a WDAC policy with Intune.
+It is part of a series about WDAC policies.
 To perform this step, we need to have previously created a policy and tested it manually.
-The Microsoft documentation on delivering an MDAC policy with Intune is confusing and incorrect.
+The Microsoft documentation on delivering a WDAC policy with Intune is confusing and incorrect.
 This is how to do it.

-Microsoft Defender Application Control (MDAC) is the native Windows 10 security feature to control what files can be executed by the system.
-An MDAC policy is created in XML format using PowerShell, then converted to binary.
+Windows Defender Application Control (WDAC) is the native Windows 10 security feature to control what files can be executed by the system.
+A WDAC policy is created in XML format using PowerShell, then converted to binary.
 A binary policy file saved with the name SIPolicy.p7b in the C:\Windows\System32\CodeIntegrity folder will be implemented by Windows as an Application Control policy.
 We just need a way to deliver the file.
 This is how to do that with Intune.

 - Create a custom device configuration profile.

 - Add an OMA-URI setting with ./Vendor/MSFT/ApplicationControl/Policies/[Policy GUID]/Policy.
 The Policy GUID is the GUID of the policy.

 - As the data type, select Base64 (file)